benwiggy/PDFsuite/README.md

 The Suite also includes some **Quartz Filters**, which can apply various transformations to PDF files, such as PDF/X-3 compliance or reduced file size.

-Apple already includes Automator actions that provide some (but not all) of these functions -- however, PDFSuite python scripts are faster and more easily configured for different uses than Apple's own actions!
+Apple already includes Automator actions that provide some (but not all) of these functions -- however, PDFSuite python scripts are faster, better and more easily configured for different uses than Apple's own actions!
 They also serve as useful algorithmic examples of how to use Apple's APIs, which may benefit programmers working in any language.

-## Automator Services
+## Quick Actions
 ***Add Blank Page (addpage.py)***
 Adds a blank page to the end of a PDF file.

-***Add Index Numbers to PDFs (indexnumbers.py)***
+***Add Index Numbers (indexnumbers.py)***
 Adds the text "n of x" to the first page of all selected PDF documents, where x is the total number of PDFs, and n is a sequential index.
 New PDFs are saved to a folder, named "Indexed".

 ***Add Page Number (pagenumber.py)***